deven96/ahnlich/docs/draft.md

         Validation should check if predicate was enabled.
     - `DROP`: takes in a store and deletes it.
 Destroys everything pertaining the store

-    - `SERVERINFO`: returns the server information such as port, host, version, etc
+    - `SERVERINFO`: returns the server information such as port, host, version, etc. It also returns information about the stores like store name and store length/size.

     - `LISTSTORES`: List all the stores on the server